arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 </div>

+### What is variance, and what is bias?

+Briefly, **variance** is how much your model estimates jump around depending on which data you happen to train them on.
+You want to get variance as low as possible; if you were to reach a variance of 0 (this doesn't actually happen), that would mean your model was totally robust to changes in the randomly sampled data it was trained on.

 **Bias** refers to how far off your predictions are from the underlying truth.
-You also want bias to be as low as possible; if you have a bias of 0, that means your model perfectly captures the real-life phenomenon that creates the data.
+You also want bias to be as low as possible; if you have a bias of 0 (again, this doesn't actually happen), that means your model perfectly captures the real-life phenomenon that creates the data.

+### An example

 For example, imagine you had collected measurements of blood pressure and cognitive performance from a sample of patients (these are made up data).
 Let's pretend that the true relationship between these variables in real life is perfectly quadratic (U-shaped), where medium blood pressure is associated with the best cognitive performance and blood pressure that is either too low or too high is associated with lower cognitive performance.